Recap / Ed Eddn Eddy S 4 E 1 If It Smells Like An Ed

 - Shoot the Shaggy Dog: The Eds spends a bulk of the episode trying to clear their names, instead they are further led to false clues, antagonized by the neighborhood kids to a point they formed an angry mob to punish them and did not know who the culprit was after undergoing a Humiliation Conga before being sold out to the Kankers for further torment.

 - Temporarily a Villain: Jimmy.
-It's justified though.
+It's justified towards Eddy at least, but the other Eds are innocent.

 - Took a Level in Badass: Chessmaster skills was not expected from a character like Jimmy.